South African labour law: Union security arrangements

 The two types of union security arrangements are illustrated by way of the following example:

 K employs 100 employees.
 60 of them belong to trade union T. These members pay a monthly membership fee of R20.
 From the other 40 employees 10 belong to union R and 30 are non-unionised.
 Every year with wage negotiations, T negotiates with K and the increase agreed on is applied across the board.
 T feels that it does all the hard work which both union and non-union members benefit from.
 If T concludes an agency-shop agreement with K, it will mean that K will deduct an agency fee of R20 from the salaries of all the other 40 employees and pay it over to T. The other 40 employees do not have to become members of T [... but] the members of R will pay their own membership fee for R as well as the R20 agency fee.

 If K and T conclude a closed-shop agreement, it will mean that all other 40 employees of K must become members of T. R will no longer be allowed to operate in the workplace.
 All 100 employees will have to pay the R20 membership fee to T.

-Agency-shop agreements

-An agency-shop agreement is defined in section 25(1) of the LRA: "A representative trade union and an employers organisation may conclude a collective agreement, to be known as an agency shop agreement, requiring the employer to deduct an agreed agency fee from the wages of employees identified in the agreement who are not members of the trade union but are eligible for membership thereof."

-An agency-shop agreement is concluded by a majority union and an employer or an employers’ organisation—concluded, that is, by way of a collective agreement.
-The employer must deduct an agreed agency fee from the salaries of the employees identified in the agreement.
-In this regard, it is important to note that it may be deducted only from those who are not members of the union but also from those who are eligible for membership.
-Conscientious objectors to the policies of the union (on religious or moral grounds) must pay the fee; the fee, in turn, must be paid into a fund administered by the DoL.
-The fee that non-members pay must not be higher than the subscription fee payable by members of the majority union.
-Agency fees are paid over to a separate account and may be used only for the benefit of all employees at the workplace.
-Agency fees may not be used for political affiliation and may not be used for any purpose other than advancing or protecting the socioeconomic interests of employees.
-The employer may deduct agency fees from the wages of employees without their authorisation.